 Gasoline Station.
 Means that portion of a property where petroleum products are received by tank vessel, pipeline, tank car, or tank vehicle and distributed for the purposes of retail sale.
-(3-11-14)

-Groundwater.
+(3-11-14) Groundwater.
 Subsurface water that occurs beneath the water table in soils and geologic formations.
-(3-11-14)

-Hazardous or Toxic Material or Liquids.
+(3-11-14) Hazardous or Toxic Material or Liquids.
 Materials or liquids that pose a threat, present or future, to the environment, whether in use, storage or transit, including without exception hazardous waste identified and listed in accordance with section 3001 of the Resource Conservation and Recovery Act of 1976, and as may be amended from time-to-time.
 (3-13-84)

 Home Occupation.
-A home occupation is an accessory non-retail business or professional use incidental and subordinate to the dwelling use, occupying no more than 20% of the existing gross, heated floor area of the dwelling.
-(3-2-80, 11-2-82, 3-10-92, 3-11-93, 3-8-94, 3-14-95)
+An occupation or business activity which is conducted by a resident within his/her own dwelling or in a garage or barn-type outbuilding and which is clearly subordinate to the principal residential use.
+(3-2-80, 11-2-82, 3-10-92, 3-11-93, 3-8-94, 3-14-95, 3-8-22)